Caspian Sea Monster: Design and development

 The KM was an experimental aircraft developed from 1964 to 1966, during a time when the Soviet Union saw interest in ground effect vehicles—airplane-like vehicles that use ground effect to fly several meters above surfaces, primarily bodies of water (such as the Caspian Sea).
 It was designed at the Central Hydrofoil Design Bureau, by the chief designer Rostislav Alexeyev and the lead engineer V. Efimov, and manufactured at the Red Sormovo plant in Gorky (now Nizhny Novgorod).

-The KM was among the earliest major ekranoplan (English: "screen effect") projects and was notable for its massive size and payload, becoming the largest aircraft in the world when it was completed in 1966.
+The KM was among the earliest major ekranoplan (English: "screen plane") projects and was notable for its massive size and payload, becoming the largest aircraft in the world when it was completed in 1966.
 The KM had a wingspan of 37.6 m; a length of 92 m; a maximum take-off weight of 544 metric tonnes; and was designed to fly at an altitude of 5–10 m to use the ground effect.
-The KM was also undetectable to many radar systems, as it flew below the minimum altitude of detection.
+The craft had ten Dobrynin RD-7 turbojets, with two tail-mounted and eight canard-mounted; the eight canard-mounted engines would shut off after takeoff, leaving the two tail-mounted engines to power the craft during normal travel.
+The KM was undetectable to many radar systems, as it flew below the minimum altitude of detection.
 Despite technically being an aircraft, it was considered by the authorities to be closer to a boat and was assigned to the Soviet Navy, but operated by test pilots of the Soviet Air Forces.
 The KM was documented as a marine vessel and prior to the first flight a bottle of champagne was broken against its nose, a tradition for the first voyage of a watercraft.